This Blog Includes :

 Difference between TOEFL vs IELTS test formats

 As we discussed, both the tests contain four sections that assess the candidates on the main aspects of language: speaking, listening, writing and reading.
 There are some key assessment differences in the way these aspects.
 Let’s take a closer look:

 There is a prominent difference between the speaking section of both the tests.
-The IELTS focuses more on evaluating speaking skills in a face to face manner than speaking in a microphone.
-The entire speaking test is over in under 15 minutes as if it were a routine face to face conversation.
-The instructor asks general questions about your family, home, studies & more.
+The IELTS focuses more on evaluating speaking skills in a face-to-face manner than speaking in a microphone.
+The entire speaking test is over in under 15 minutes as if it were a routine face-to-face conversation.
+The instructor asks general questions about your family, home, studies and more.
 This conversation is taped.
 Following this, the instructor shows a card with a specific topic.
 You have to prepare for this topic in 2 minutes.
 Post which the instructor will have a discussion on the topic.